KShebek/cbe504/main.typ

 // 5.
 Make exams 9am-5pm
 // 6.
 Make exam corrections a required homework problem.
 No extra credit.
 // 7.
 Change course grading to be 30% problem sets, 35% midterm, 35% final
 // 8.
-Enable "Hide totals in student grades summary" on Canvas
-// 9.
 Remove section 7.5.3 with desorption.
 It just feels weird.
 How can the TS be there but also have a Delta E_ads.
 #import "@preview/xarrow:0.3.1": xarrow
 #import "@preview/gentle-clues:1.0.0": tip, clue
 #import "@preview/whalogen:0.2.0": ce